-Backed taxes, naughty money managers, gambling debts, drugs, and so many more!
+Backed taxes, naughty money managers, high credit card balances, gambling debts, drugs, and so much more!
 Celebrities living the high life can hit the lows just as hard, and these celebs have fallen on hard times.
 If we can learn anything from these notable performers and entertainers, it’s that financial woes are never too far away (unless you’re Bill Gates or Jeff Bezos).

 From their CHANEL Handbags and Prada wardrobes to their brand new Porsches, celebrities like to roll in style.

 Even if it’s only to take out their credit card to pay for a Starbucks coffee, every celebrity wants to show off their American Express “Black Card.”